 Economy: During development of the plan, we had expected a more fully recovered regional and national economy by 2010.
 The expected growth did not materialize, and the region lost about 184,000 jobs compared to 2008.
-Recent economic news indicates that although in terms of employment and job creation, the recovery has been sluggish, in terms of demand for electricity, there has been a stronger recovery.
+Recent economic news indicates that while employment and job creation remain sluggish, demand for electricity has been stronger.

 The regional economy's growth has been moderate.
-During 2010 and 2011, the value of goods and services produced in Oregon, Washington, Idaho, and Montana increased from about \$545 billion 2005 dollars to about \$581 billion 2005 dollars, a net increase of \$36 billion dollars.
+During 2010 and 2011, the value of goods and services produced in Oregon, Washington, Idaho, and Montana increased from about \$545 billion 2005 dollars10 to about \$581 billion 2005 dollars, a net increase of \$36 billion dollars.
 Economic growth has not been uniform across all sectors.
-For 2007-2011, the regional economy grew at a moderate rate of 1.3 percent per year.
+For 2010-2011, the regional economy grew at a moderate rate of 3.3 percent per year.
 Growth sectors included durable manufacturing, information technology industries, health care, and technical services.
 Declining sectors included construction, mining, transportation, wholesale trade, and government services.
 This reflects a trend of the past 10 years.